Can Babies Drink Cold Breast Milk?

 5. Can cold milk cause constipation in babies?

 There is no evidence that cold milk causes constipation.
 Usually it is a component of the mother’s diet in the breastmilk that causes a change to bowel habits.
-Rice and dairy milk can also be culprits when the baby is moving to solid foods.
-If your breastfed baby is constipated, review your diet to see if you can highight what may be causing the baby to react this way.
+Rice and dairy, such as cow milk for babies, can also be culprits when the baby is moving to solid foods.
+If your breastfed baby is constipated, review your diet and determine what may be causing the baby to react this way.
 Constipation in older or non-breastfed babies is usually due to a diet low in fiber, consumption of too much cow’s milk or dehydration.
 If constipation continues, contact your pediatrician.
 (5).

 6. Does cold milk upset a baby’s stomach?